Keto AutoImmune Diet: Burn Fat and Inflammation

 10. Grass-fed yogurt or cheese

 Slowly reintroduce foods, one at a time, noting any reactions and symptoms you may experience.
-If you experience any negative symptom, then continue to avoid that food for a longer period.
+If you experience any negative symptoms, then continue to avoid that food for a longer period.
 You can learn more about how to do pulse biofeedback testing and food reintroduction in this article.

 keto autoimmuneTransitioning to a Keto Autoimmune Diet